 According to Principles, 94 percent of HR professionals who replied to a 2021 study claimed that personnel they employed during the epidemic had only connected with the firm virtually and that 31 percent of those respondents said employees were struggling to connect with colleagues.
 In fact, 10% had no idea how well new employees were integrating into the new company culture.

 As these figures show, a lacklustre onboarding can lead to employees losing faith in their new positions, poorer engagement, and a higher likelihood that they’ll leave your company in search of a better opportunity.

-A good onboarding programme can increase employee retention by 50 percent and productivity by 62 percent in the same set of new hires, according to a recent study.
-As Gallup’s onboarding survey shows, employees who have a favourable onboarding experience are almost three times more likely to feel prepared and supported in their role, which boosts both their confidence and performance.
+A good onboarding program can increase employee retention by 50 percent and productivity by 62 percent in the same set of new hires, according to a recent study.
+As Gallup’s onboarding survey shows, employees who have a favorable onboarding experience are almost three times more likely to feel prepared and supported in their role, which boosts both their confidence and performance.

 Keys to a Successful New Employee Onboarding Process

 Your new employees’ experiences aren’t just impacted by a short onboarding program.
 New employees also require time to build relationships with their supervisors, coworkers, and other key players in the company.
 According to Gallup, employees are three times more likely to strongly agree that they had an amazing onboarding experience if their managers were actively involved in the process.

 Many managers, on the other hand, lack the resources and expertise necessary to effectively support and implement new employee orientation programs.
 In addition, mentorship programs are rare in businesses of all sizes.
 In the absence of mentorship opportunities, new employees are denied the opportunity to build relationships that will help them flourish in their new workplace.